husseinm/husseinm.github.io/_posts/2016-6-29-grandpa-game.md

 cool game idea I have.
 >
 >Imagine a grandfather who used to live a great life, he had a beautiful
->grandaughter, you know that perfect middle-class life sh***.
+>granddaughter, you know that perfect middle-class life sh***.
 >
->The next day grandpa is drving home from the grocery store and pulling in, grandma calls and says where are you?
+>The next day grandpa is driving home from the grocery store and pulling in, grandma calls and says where are you?
 Worried grandma will find out about the hooker badass gramps was just with, gramps floors it and pulls some serious *Need for Speed*&trade; sh*** to get home soon.
 >
 >The next thing you know, **bam**, the little girl is dead on the windshield, blood is everywhere and the grandpa is hysterical, he goes into shock, and over the next couple of years he becomes an alcoholic, gets divorced, then develops a heroin addiction.
 >
 >Now one dark stormy night he OD's and the game part cues in - you are in the grandpa's nightmare-esque coma.
-You play the grandaughter who died at her grandfather's hands.
+You play the granddaughter who died at her grandfather's hands.
 Grandpa sees you at the side of his bed and starts to chase you, violently, with his most recently used heroin needle in hand.
 >
->So now the game is you are running away from your now violent and murderous grandpa playing in the confines of the coma, trying to avoid grandpa's huge oversized and used heroin needles from stabing you.
+>So now the game is you are running away from your now violent and murderous grandpa playing in the confines of the coma, trying to avoid grandpa's huge oversized and used heroin needles from stabbing you.

 Of course that kid<sup>[1](#ps-1)</sup> then proceeded to use his amazing illustration skills to wonderfully draw the entire scene while explaining it in black and red Expo&trade; on the whiteboard.